li6in9muyou/li6in9muyou.github.io/_posts/2023-03-05-distributed-systems.md

 commit phase.
 The locks are acquired to ensure that the resources involved in the transaction are accessed in a consistent and reliable manner.

+If a participant server fails during the two-phase commit, the transaction coordinator will not receive a ready message from that participant.
+The transaction coordinator will then send an abort message to all the participants that sent a prepare message.
+The abort message tells the participants to abort the transaction.

+For example, suppose a transaction involves three participants: A, B, and C. The transaction coordinator sends a prepare message to all three participants.
+Participant A sends a ready message to the transaction coordinator, but participants B and C do not.
+The transaction coordinator then sends an abort message to participants A, B, and C, telling them to abort the transaction.

+If a participant server fails after sending a ready message, the transaction coordinator will send a commit message to all the participants that sent a ready message.
+The participants will then commit the transaction and send an acknowledgement message to the transaction coordinator.
+If a participant server fails after receiving a commit message, the transaction coordinator will not receive an acknowledgement message from that participant.
+The transaction coordinator will then send an abort message to all the participants that sent a commit message.
+The abort message tells the participants to abort the transaction.

+If the transaction coordinator server fails during the two-phase commit, the participants will not receive a commit or abort message from the transaction coordinator.
+The participants will then wait for a timeout period to elapse before aborting the transaction.

+For example, suppose a transaction involves three participants: A, B, and C. The transaction coordinator sends a prepare message to all three participants and then fails before sending a commit or abort message.
+Participants A, B, and C will wait for a timeout period to elapse before aborting the transaction.

 ## atomic commit